ukaea/parallel-preprocessor/wiki/Documentation.md

 ### Online documentation hosting

-Only the upstream repo should host the documenation.
+Only the upstream repo should host the documentation.
 Go to the upstream's setting page: https://github.com/ukaea/parallel-preprocessor/settings

 Scroll down to the "Github Pages", by select the correct branch hosting the documents, then github pages will be enabled after **save**.